bluewave-labs/LangRoute/README.md

 ## Overview
 LangRoute is a flexible LLM proxy that routes, throttles, and logs calls across multiple model providers.
 Core logic runs on Node.js, Express, and PostgreSQL, while a Next.js + shadcn UI lets admins tweak configs and watch metrics.
 One endpoint in, the best model out.

-See the [architecture document](docs/architecture.md) (coming soon) for a deeper dive into system design.
+See the [architecture document](docs/architecture.md) for a deeper dive into system design.

 ## Features
 - **Multi-model support**